 Debugging is usually a task no one really prefers.
 This one is not me.
 I actually enjoy it.

 Why?
-Because I believe that debugging is a learning process, a way to understand the limits of any argument that is related to the task
+Because I believe that debugging is a learning process, a way to understand the limits of any topic that is related to the task.

-Let it be an argument, a topic, a technical tool, a knowledge area, whatever.
+Let it be an area of focus, a technical tool, a knowledge area, whatever.

 Learning to recognize the limits ( technically, conceptually or whatever ), helps on knowing where you can push further.